 PA nonlinearities due to DC power limitation when the amplifier works in the saturation region

 Adapt the power level of the baseband waveform to the RF configuration by adding a Gain Control block after the Input Buffer block.

-As the current RF Transmitter block configuration sends one sample at a time, the Output Buffer block (after the RF Transmitter block) collects all samples within the baseband HE waveform before sending the samples onto the Demodulation and EVM calculation block.
+As the current RF Transmitter Subsystem block configuration sends one sample at a time, the Output Buffer block (after the RF Transmitter Subsystem block) collects all samples within an HE SU packet before sending the samples onto the Demodulation and EVM calculation block.

 The Demodulation and EVM calculation block recovers and plots the HE Data symbols in the Constellation Diagram block by performing frequency and packet offset corrections, channel estimation, pilot phase tracking, OFDM demodulation, and equalization.
 This block also performs these EVM measurements: